ru-corporate/data-rosstat-boo-2013/DEV.md

 Focus
 -----

+Slicing:
+- test right companies as largest

 Todo
 ----

-Minor:
-- add int() in DATACOLS and change tests

-Slicing:
-- test right companies as largest
 - slice bln and larger companies

 Done or scrapped
 ----------------
+- chunks
+  - review: make csv reader/writer work in chunks (--after profiler, tests--)
+  - make <slicer.py> work in chunks, maybe it is faster rather than downloading all data to memory. use existing code from S3.
 - use config or class Folder in config.py + assemble new Folder class + test [os.path.exists(d) d for d in Folder.paths]
 - data import with inn: test subsetting CSV by list of INN keys
 - data import with inn: provide good inn.txt example